datamade/testing-guidelines/intermediate-python-testing.md

 mocked_class.that_method.return_value = 'nyan nyan nyan'
 ```

-<sup><strong>Note:</strong> Spec'ing means your mock object shares attributes and methods with your class.
+<sup>**Note:** Spec'ing means your mock object shares attributes and methods with your class.
 If you try to access an attribute or call a method incorrectly, i.e., without positional arguments, on a spec'ed mock object, it will raise an exception.
 This is in contrast to an unspec'ed mock object, which will let  you access any attribute or call any function you want without complaint.
 Spec'ing ensures your tests align with the API in your code base and stay in line as it changes (because your mock objects will break if they fall out of date).</sup>

 Then, you need to patch the class you'd like to mock, and set its `return_value` to the `MagicMock` we just made.